pappasam/npd/c2_intro_python/slides/src/jinja2/s1_functions.md

 ---

-# When?
+# When to make a function?

-Use functions when you:
+## Use functions when you:

 * Have deeply nested code
 * Use 'break' statements